CHINA CNC router: Annoying problems

 Also interesting are some threaded holes.
 These are often done with blunt tools, so you can not really screw out the screw once it has been screwed in.
 In addition, almost all threads are cut obliquely, and the shavings of the thread cutting are still present in the drill holes.
 Some screws hold only just as the bores are drilled too much and the thread has no depth on the flanks.
 Results of the workings of totally unskilled workers.

-Child labor in the assembly of China milling machines
+Child labour in the assembly of China milling machines

-Experiences with CHINA CNC milling machines are usually negative
+Experiences with CHINA CNC cheap milling machines are usually negative